-2017 REGIONAL AMBULANCE SERVICE ANNUAL REPORT
+2019 REGIONAL AMBULANCE SERVICE ANNUAL REPORT

-(Fiscal Year Ending June 30, 2018)
+(Fiscal Year Ending June 30, 2019)

-35 Years of Service 1983 - 2018
+36 Years of Service 1983 - 2019

-To the Honorable Citizens of our coverage area:
+To the Honorable Citizens of we serve:

 Our motto “Serving People First with Pride, Proficiency and Professionalism” is demonstrated by our employees commitment to continuing EMS training.
-Each year our employees have specialized training in Critical Care Paramedicine, ALS, BLS, Prehospital Advanced Trauma Life Support, Pediatric Advanced Life Support, Neonatal Resuscitation, Emergency Vehicle Operations, Bloodborne Pathogens and a variety of continuing education programs.
+Each year our employees have specialized training in Critical Care Paramedicine, ALS, BLS, Prehospital Advanced Trauma Life Support, Pediatric Advanced Life Support, Neonatal Resuscitation, Emergency Vehicle Operations, Bloodborn Pathogens and a variety of continuing education programs.
 Our professional staff is extremely capable and dedicated.

 We are proud of our accomplishments and look forward to serving you in the future.
-The Board of Directors, Administration and employees of Regional Ambulance Service, Inc. will continue working to provide the highest quality of emergency ambulance care at the lowest possible cost to all of the citizens we serve.
+The Board of Directors, Administration and employees of Regional Ambulance Service Inc. will continue working to provide the highest quality of emergency ambulance care at the lowest possible cost to all of the citizens we serve.

-Sam Gorruso, Vice President
+Sincerely, Paul Kulig, President Sam Gorruso, Vice President

 R.A.S.
 Board of Directors R.A.S.
 Board of Directors